jwiegley/johnwiegley/drafts/drafts.md

 # Poem

-Please send my love to Tahirih, her memory is ever like a sun that shines on my heart when the clouds of forgetting do part.
+Please send my love to Tahirih, her memory is ever like the sun that shines on my heart when the clouds of forgetting do part.

 # Text